softmagnet/tp/docs/UserGuide.md

 <hr>

 Finds a class whose `CLASS_TIMING` matches the given keyword.
-Note that you have to run `list` to display all the students again.
+Note that you have to run `listclass` to display all the classes again.

 Format: `findclass KEYWORD...`